August in Seville

 In a city like Seville, it’s not just the officially recognized world treasures that make you want to commune with the architecture.
 It’s everything.
 The residential buildings.
 The markets.
 The graffiti.
 And the churros.
 (Naturally the churros.
 What are we, robots?)

-Feria Food Market, pictured above with the dudes outside: Seville’s oldest market.
+Pictured above with the dudes outside.
+Seville’s oldest market.
 Much of it was closed while we were there, but there’s tapas, fresh fish, flowers, you name it.

 Although even I wouldn’t listen to me about “normal.”
 Send your off-season questions this way instead.
 Talk to you soon.